Annelien Van Wauwe

 An inspired chamber musician, Annelien is the co-founder of Brussels-based CAROUSEL Chamber Music Ensemble.
 Formed in 2018, the group brings together eleven international exceptional musicians with the aim of performing existing and new chamber music at the highest level.
-Further chamber music partners include Pavel Kolesnikov, Amihai Grosz, Tabea Zimmermann, Tamsin Waley-Cohen, Quatuor Danel, Schumann Quartet, Aris Quartet and Amatis Trio.
+Further chamber music partners include Pavel Kolesnikov, Cédric Tiberghien, Severin von Eckardstein, Victor Julien-Laferrière, Amihai Grosz, Tabea Zimmermann, Quatuor Danel, Schumann Quartet, Aris Quartet and Amatis Trio.

 Annelien’s infectious passion and interest in new music have inspired composers to write for her – in 2017, Manfred Trojahn dedicated his Sonata V to Annelien.
-Her intensive practice of yoga, with its positive influence on her clarinet playing, led her to commission SUTRA, a concerto for clarinet, orchestra and electronics from Wim Henderickx.
+Her intensive practice of yoga, with its positive influence on her clarinet playing, led her to become a certified yoga teacher and to commission SUTRA, a concerto for clarinet, orchestra and electronics from Wim Henderickx.
 The new work will be based on breath and meditation, and it is co-commissioned by BBC Radio 3 and the Borletti-Buitoni Trust.

 She originally studied with Sabine Meyer in Lübeck, Pascal Moragues in Paris, Alessandro Carbonare in Rome and Wenzel Fuchs and Ralf Forster in Berlin.
 She has also participated in masterclasses with Yehuda Gilad.
 Annelien has a strong affinity for early music and studied historical clarinet with Eric Hoeprich and Ernst Schlader.

-She regularly gives masterclasses and is the principal teacher at the Royal Conservatoire Antwerp and the Royal Conservatoire The Hague.
+She regularly gives masterclasses and teaches at the Royal Conservatoire Antwerp, the Royal Conservatoire The Hague and Musical Arts Madrid.